abdulaziz90/energy_news_analyzer/README.md

 *   **Summarization:** Generates concise summaries of articles.
 *   **Impact Assessment (Experimental):** Provides a qualitative assessment of the potential impact of news on the energy market context.

 This project is designed as a portfolio piece to showcase skills in API development, NLP, LLM integration (using Langchain), data processing, and project structuring.
-It specifically targets interests relevant to companies in the energy analytics and services sectors, like Wood Mackenzie and Aggreko.
+It specifically targets interests relevant to companies in the energy analytics and services sectors.

 ## Features